vectordotdev/content-old/posts/Error-Handling-Patterns-in-Expressjs.md

 ```

-In my opinion, this is the best method to handle asynchronous errors in Express, and it looks cleaner compared to Promises.
+In my opinion, this is the best method to handle asynchronous errors in Express, and it looks cleaner than Promises.